Edgar Prib

-Edgar Prib (Эдгар Приб; born 15 December 1989) is a Russian professional footballer who plays as a midfielder for Turkish club Manisa.
+Edgar Prib (Эдгар Приб; born 15 December 1989) is a Russian professional footballer who plays as a midfielder for Greuther Fürth II.

 Early life

 Prib was born in Neryungri, now Russia, in 1989 into an ethnic German family.
 He emigrated to Germany with his family when he was two years old, settling in Fürth, where he enrolled the SpVgg Greuther Fürth academy.

 Club career

 Greuther Fürth

 Prib made it to the Shamrocks′ first team during the 2009–10 2.
 Bundesliga season.
 He missed a major part of the campaign due to torn ankle joint ligament, but he managed to play a total of 11 games anyway.
 Next season, this number increased to 13, and in the 2011–12 season he became a regular starter, gaining 27 league appearances and helping his team win the 2.
 Bundesliga and promote to the top division for the first time in their history.
 The first top-flight season was, however, unsuccessful as Greuther Fürth bottomed the 2012–13 Bundesliga table, resulting in relegation.
 In spite of that, Prib managed to stay in the Bundesliga: during the 2013 summer transfer window he signed with Hannover 96 for an estimated fee of €2.5 million.